NVIDIA/NeMo/README.md

 The stdout and stderr outputs will also be redirected to the `/results/export_mt5_log.txt` file, to be able to download the logs from NGC.
 Any other parameter can also be added to the command to modify its behavior.

-## 6. Deploying the BigNLP Model
+## 6. Deploying the NeMo Megatron Model

-This section describes the deployment of the BigNLP model on the NVIDIA Triton Inference Server with FasterTransformer Backend on both single and multiple node environments.
+This section describes the deployment of the NeMo Megatron model on the NVIDIA Triton Inference Server with FasterTransformer Backend on both single and multiple node environments.
 NVIDIA Triton Inference Server supports many inference scenarios, of which two most important are: